M1relly/fiapp/README.md

 # 🖤 FIAPP
-O aplicativo do maior ecossistema de tecnologia do Brasil apresenta seu app para seus alunos (criado por uma aluna 😸).
+The app of the largest technology ecosystem in Brazil presents its app to its students (created by a student 😸).

-# 💻 Técnicas e Tecnologias
+# 💻 Techniques and Technologies
 - Expo
-- Componentes React Native
+- React Native Components
-- Componentes customizados
+- Custom components
-- Suporte a telas
+- Screens support
 - StyleSheet
 - Dimensions

-# 🖊 Pré-requisitos
+# 🖊  Prerequisites
-Para visualizar a seguinte aplicação, realize os seguintes passos:
+To view the following application, perform the following steps:

-**PARTE 1**
+**PART 1**
-1. Clique no botão `Code`
+1. Click on the `Code` button
-2. Baixe o ZIP
+2. Download the ZIP
-3. Descompacte o arquivo
+3. Unzip the file

-**PARTE 2**
+**PART 2**
-1. Abra uma conta no Expo Mobile.
-Comece por [aqui]( https://expo.dev/signup?redirect_uri=https%3A%2F%2Fsnack.expo.dev%2F%40beatrizsanti%2Fsnack-0%3FhideQueryParams%3Dtrue
+1. Open an account at Expo Mobile.
+Start [here]( https://expo.dev/signup?redirect_uri=https%3A%2F%2Fsnack.expo.dev%2F%40beatrizsanti%2Fsnack-0%3FhideQueryParams%3Dtrue
 )
-2. Clique em `New Snack`
+2. Click on `New Snack`
-3. Clique nos três pontinhos
+3. Click on the three dots
 4. Import files
-5. Procure e selecione nos seus arquivos pelo código deste repositório
+5. Browse and select your files for the code in this repository
-6. clique em Launch Snack na lateral direita
+6. Click on Launch Snack on the right side

-# Alguns dados sobre o repositório
+# Some data about the repository
 ![GitHub repo size](https://img.shields.io/github/repo-size/M1relly/fiapp?style=for-the-badge)
 ![GitHub language count](https://img.shields.io/github/languages/count/M1relly/fiapp?style=for-the-badge)
 ![GitHub forks](https://img.shields.io/github/forks/M1relly/fiapp?style=for-the-badge)